systematic-magic/aop/front matter.rst

 	- Check that only commas are used to separate parts of affiliation text.
 No other sepator is allowed.
 Comma after zip code is optional (however it should be used consistently: either all affiliation texts have comma after zip code or none.)

-3.5 Check for words "Current address:" or "Present address:" at the begining of affiliation text.
+3.5.
+Check for words "Current address:" or "Present address:" at the begining of affiliation text.
 Only these 2 options are allowed (alternatives like "Curent/Present address:" are not allowed).
 "Address" should be followed by colon (:).
 Affiliation text containing "Current address:" or "Present address:" should have affiliation text number (not symbol).

+3.6.
+Check that there are no punctuation marks at the end of abbreviations line(s).

 4. Author Notes